 Bidding at the Facebook Ad Auction: What You Need To Know

 So you have yourself a fancy new Facebook page for your enterprising new business.
-You decided to hire some content creators who curated top notch content, which pertains to your business and targets your specific target audience.
+You decided to hire some content creators who curated top-notch content, which pertains to your business and targets your specific target audience.
 Now you have decided to promote your original content on Facebook through advertisements.
-You created an ad for your content and what did you find?
+You created a Facebook ad for your content and what did you find?
 The Facebook ad auction.
 So the first question you should be asking yourself is “What is that?” and how do you make use of it?

 Well, the answer to your first question is simple enough.
 The Facebook ad auction is literally an auction, wherein it involves numerous advertisers bidding for space on the consumer’s newsfeed.
 However, these auctions are not exactly like the ones you may have been accustomed to seeing on numerous television shows and movies, where rare antiquities are on sale for aristocrats to purchase and decorate their homes with.
 Rather, these auctions involve numerous advertisers bidding for space on the newsfeed of the consumer and these auctions are influenced by a variety of factors, other than who has the highest bid, that determines whether or not your ad makes it to your intended consumer.